Gas Regulator NZ: LPG Regulator & Gas Bottle Regulator – Gas Hose and Regulator

 LPG gas bottle regulator types & sizes vary depending on the gas load.

-Although the purpose of LPG gas pressure regulator is the same, different gas load applications may require different LPG gas bottle regulator types and sizes, like a 45kg gas bottle regulator.
+Although the purpose of an LPG regulator is the same, different gas load applications may require different LPG gas bottle regulator types and sizes, like a 45kg gas bottle regulator or BBQ gas bottle regulator.

-The appliance’s gas demand determines the type of gas regulator that is installed.
+The appliance’s gas demand determines the type of LPG gas bottle regulator that is installed.

-For example, if your home’s appliances’ combined megajoule (MJ) rating is quite high, an LPG gas pressure regulator with a higher MJ rating size would be required.
+For example, if your home’s appliances’ combined megajoule (MJ) rating is quite high, an LPG regulator with a higher MJ rating size would be required.

-Commercial-sized LPG gas bottle regulators are completely different and frequently include two separate gas regulator units and fittings.
+Commercial-sized LPG gas bottle regulators are completely different and frequently include two separate gas regulator units, gas hose and LPG gas fittings NZ.

-Please note that a BBQ LPG gas bottle regulator should never be used on a home installation.
+Please note that a BBQ gas bottle regulator should never be used on a home installation.

 LPG gas is a widely used fuel in NZ households and businesses.